Analysis of the Ships in the "Void"

 Ship 5 - Hierarchy

-The typical Hierarchy vessel is a new arrival in the Void.
+The typical Hierarchy vessel (the shorter of the two variations) is a new arrival in the Void.
 It is a survey ship, not built for combat, according to its crew, and Janeway tries to protect it from two attacking vessels.
 The Nygeans later join this effort, thereby showing that they agree with Janeway's conditions.
+The crew consists of members of the Hierarchy, which makes it the first (and only) match of the episode.

 Ship 6 - [Mawasi design]

 The first vessel attacking the Hierarchy is Valen's ship (ship 3), the second one is a new one.
 It remains unknown to which person or race it is supposed to belong.
 Anyway, the vessel previously appeared as Mawasi ship in VOY: "Year of Hell".
-Clearly, we should suppose that these two designs have actually nothing in common.
-It is also notable that ship 6, the Mawasi design, is called "the smaller vessel" in dialogue, compared to Valen's ship.
+Clearly, we should suppose that these two designs have actually nothing in common, as Mawasi space is thousands of light-years away.
+It is also notable that ship 6, the Mawasi design, is called "the smaller vessel" in dialogue, compared to Valen's ship, although it doesn't look all that small.

 Ship 7 - ["hammerhead" design]

 After Bosaal admits that he has acquired a device from another ship outside of the Alliance, a Kinjali frigate, by killing its crew, he is expelled from the Alliance.
 Two other members, the Jelinians and the Kraylor, leave with him.
 This is curious, knowing that Valen is using a Kraylor design (the "Nightingale"), but the Kraylor obviously don't (although we can't exclude that one of the barely recognizable vessels of the Alliance is another Kraylor ship).
 Perhaps they switched ships at some point, considering how long a time they have been spending in the Void?
 But then why wasn't his ship identified as Kraylor design?
 Anyway, with three members gone, four are left to attempt the escape from the Void: Voyager, the Nygeans, the Hierarchy and a fourth vessel (ship 7) whose name or affiliation remains unknown.
 But we can easily recognize it as the omnipresent "hammerhead" freighter.
 This design has a long history.
-The miniature was originally built for the Jovis, made several more appearances, was later modified to the Bajoran "Antares", finally built without any visible modifications (how stupid!) as a CGI and used lately in the Delta Quadrant as Nuu'Bari vessel in VOY: "Flesh and Blood".
+The filming miniature was originally built for the Husnock ship and repeatedly modified such as for the Jovis or the Bajoran "Antares".
+Without any visible modifications, it was turned into a CGI and used in the Delta Quadrant, where it definitely doesn't belong, as a Nuu'Bari vessel in VOY: "Flesh and Blood".
 The ship 7 in the Void could be easily such a Nuu'Bari freighter.

 While the Alliance is preparing for the final fight against Valen's fleet, several tactical displays are being analyzed.
 It seems odd that the schematic of the already destroyed ship 2 is among them.
 But this may be plausible again, as it may serve to analyze the enemy's weapons and tactics - considering that ship 2 was destroyed by Valen.
 Once again, the Zahl ship is on display, this time definitely not as a random depiction, but with Chakotay pointing at it.
 Obviously he is discussing a plan to disable the ship's drive with the help of Fantôme's people.
 Apparently someone who made the display must have mistaken the Zahl design for something else (perhaps for the Mawasi ship that is somewhat similar and had appeared in the same episode "Year of Hell", rather than for the "Nightingale"/Federation fighter).